JelenaMF/Employee-Directory/README.md

 Challenges in creating code:
 - updating data in modal when the next/previous button has been clicked found this article which helped me create the functions for this app [how to create a click previous/next through JSON](https://www.sitepoint.com/community/t/how-to-create-a-click-previous-next-through-a-json-ajax-success-return/222526/3)

-Tried to get the exceeds credit but got stuck on the previous and next buttons though I was able to figure out how to get the next and previous buttons to display the next or last employee in the array using this example [commits that created functioning next and previous buttons](https://github.com/JelenaMF/public_api_request/commit/d59763cb4b6ecaa5e25d112a5a052d3368c38fca)
-[the entire code of the previous commit](https://github.com/JelenaMF/public_api_request/tree/d59763cb4b6ecaa5e25d112a5a052d3368c38fca) I was unable to disable the previous/next buttons when they got to the last of the array item or the beginning of the array list.
-If I managed to get it to work it would disable in the middle of the employee list.

-Spent so long working on the next/previous buttons I didn't have enough time to complete the other points.